Four U.S. border agency employees could face discipline over treatment of Haitian migrants | Law-Order

 The incident originated, the report found, when Texas' Department of Public Security (DPS) officials also on the scene asked for assistance from Border Patrol.
 A lack of clear command lead to the agents to inappropriately follow DPS instructions to prevent migrants from crossing the river back into the United States.
 Migrants were frequently crossing into Mexico to bring back food and supplies that were scarce in the makeshift encampment.

+Advocates and migrants suing the government over their treatment during the incident said the Haitian man depicted in the widely seen photos described the mounted officer grabbing his neck and only releasing him when the horse was about to trample him.
+He called the experience humiliating in a court filing.

-"We are already taking steps to ensure a situation like what occurred in Del Rio doesn't happen again," Magnus said.
-MANY EXPELLED
+Joan Agoh, a spokesperson for the Justice Action Center, one of the groups involved in the lawsuit called on Magnus to ensure "fair and just treatment" of all migrants, adding the CBP agents "must be accountable for the abuse against Haitian migrants in September."
+"We are already taking steps to ensure a situation like what occurred in Del Rio doesn't happen again," Magnus said during the news conference.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)